-We are asking you to pray and seek God for how he wants you to respond.
+We are challenging all of our church to ask God what sacrificial gift would represent him having first place in our finances and memorialize it by making a First faith commitment.
+We are asking you to pray and seek God for how he wants you to respond to put him first.
 Prepare your heart to hear him, and then listen to what he says.
 Connect to a small group if you are not already a part of one.
-Talk with your spouse and your family about what this commitment will mean for this next season.
+Talk with your family and small group about what this commitment will mean for this next season.
 Respond to the generosity of the gospel by giving extravagantly for the progress of the gospel in our church family, among our neighbors, and around the world.

 What if I’m new around here?

 We’re excited that you are considering partnering with us!
-The local church is God’s “plan A” for conforming families to the image of Christ, reaching our community, and bringing the gospel to the nations.
-First is a great time and a great way to identify with us and to say, “I am all-in for the gospel!”
-Be sure to check out how you can get connected to the Summit by going to summitrdu.com/startingpoint.
+The local church is God’s “Plan A” for conforming families to the image of Christ, reaching our community, and bringing the gospel to the nations.
+First is a great time and way to identify with us and to say, “I am all-in for the gospel!”
+Be sure to check out how you can get connected to the Summit by attending Starting Point.

-What if I’ve never even given to the Summit before?
+What if I’ve never given to the Summit before?

 How does the one-fund approach to First change my giving to support the general budget, missions, facilities, campus expansion, and other special offerings?

 During this period, every contribution to God’s work through the Summit is a contribution to our First initiative.
 Every aspect of the ministry vision God is calling us toward will be funded through First.
 There will not be separate funds.
 Every gift made will go into the same First fund.
 Therefore, every weekend becomes an opportunity to celebrate and contribute to what God is doing in and through The Summit Church as we give to put Jesus first in all things.